-Weighted courses will factor into Honor Rolls beginning with the class of 2018.
+Weighted courses will factor into Honor Rolls.

 Exams

 Final exams will be given at the end of each semester in every class.
 Final exams in college prep classes will be comprehensive.
 Mid-term exams will be given at the discretion of each teacher.